-This completes the discussion about PG 1 of Pop’s scrapbook that was featured prior (in larger print) , in “From the Logging Camps (3)”.
+This completes the discussion on Page 1 of Pop’s scrapbook.
+It was featured in larger print in the last post: “From the Logging Camps (3)”.
 1

 Pop wrote that our residence in the early 1940s at Camp 2, Port Renfrew, BC, was 10 miles up the railway that began at the mouth of the San Juan River.
 He went on to report that the tracks extended a further 10 miles into the woods.
 That should give some perspective, for the Hemmingsen-Cameron railway here, was not akin to the Canadian Pacific Railway.
 No, our logging railway seems to have spanned 20 miles.
 Or so.